vaibhavpareek/vulconn/README.md

 Software Requirements to Run this tool fluently in your system.

-    Python3 should be installed in your system.if not then install by sudo apt-get install python3.7(or latest) Import some packages in python3.
+    Python3 should be installed in your system.if not then install by apt-get install python3.7(or latest) Import some packages in python3.
         URLLIB(if not by default) - pip3 install urllib3
         Sqlite3(if not by default) - pip3 install sqlite3